ctkelley/MultiPrecisionArrays.jl/README.md

    - Nonlinear solver applications
    - Krylov-IR for high precision residuals

-##  Can I complain about this package now?
+##  Can I complain about this package?

 Yes, but ...

 __Please do not make PRs.
-If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__
+If you have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

 Since log(version number) < 0, you can expect changes in API, internal structures, and exported functions.